What are they?

 Frequently asked questions

 Some years ago I suffered a chemical burn that affected my eyes.
-I've had a cornea transplant, but the graft fails me every time.
+I've had a cornea transplant many times, but the graft always fails.
 Is it possible to solve my problem and improve my vision?

 How will the prosthesis affect my appearance?